Ladysnake/Illuminations/README.md

 **Illuminations** is a client sided Minecraft Fabric mod that adds multiple ambient particles in order to make your world more enjoyable at night or in dark places.

+*(All screenshots with a bloom effect were taken with Canvas Renderer)*

 ## Illuminations types

 ### Fireflies